yuanshunning/pickit-docs/docs/documentation/web-interface/detection-grid.rst

    <div>

-The Pick-it detection grid gives a clear overview of all detected objects.
+The Pickit detection grid gives a clear overview of all detected objects.
 In this way, you can see the dimensions, detection scores and a lot more in a blink of an eye.